 Thirteen parts with similar manufacturing process requirements but different design attributes.
 Advantage derived from grouping workparts into families can be explained with reference to Figures.
 Figure shows a process-type layout for batch production in a machine shop.
 The various machine tools are arranged by function.
-There is a lathe section, milling machine section, drill press section, and so on.
-During the machining of a given part, the workpiece must be moved between sections, with perhaps the same section being visited several times.
-This results in a significant amount of material handling, a large in-process inventory, usually more setups than necessary, long manufacturing lead times, and high cost.
-Figure shows a production shop of supposedly equivalent capacity, but with the machines arranged into cells.
-Each cell is organized to specialize in the manufacture of a particular part family.
-Advantages are gained in the form of Process-type layout.
+There is a lathe section, reduced workpiece handling, lower setup times, less in-process inventory, less floor space, and shorter lead times.
+Some of the manufacturing cells can be designed to form production flow lines, with conveyors used to transport workparts between machines in the cell.